don/cordova-plugin-ble-central/README.md

     --variable BLUETOOTH_RESTORE_STATE=true

+By default, the app id (otherwise known as the bundle identifier) will be used as the iOS restore identifier key.
+This can be overridden by setting the variable to the desired key directly.
+For example:

+    --variable BLUETOOTH_RESTORE_STATE=my.custom.restoration.identifier.key

 It's important to note that iOS will **not** automatically relaunch an application under some conditions.
 For a detailed list of these conditions, see the [iOS Technical QA on the subject](https://developer.apple.com/library/archive/qa/qa1962/_index.html).

 # Testing the Plugin